Here is why California can’t use ocean water to help fight the wildfires

 Fire officials in Los Angeles have run into a serious snag while trying to contain the nearly half-dozen blazes threatening the city - questions about the water supply.

-Wildfires currently cover more than 27,000 acres of Los Angeles County.
-Five people have died and more than 1,000 structures have been destroyed since the wildfires began.
+Wildfires currently cover more than 36,386 total acres of Los Angeles County.
+At least eleven people have died and more than 10,000 structures have been destroyed since the wildfires began.
 Governor Gavin Newsom told CNN on Wednesday that the county had "depleted all of our resources," and that fire hydrants were completely tapped.

 "Those hydrants are typical for two or three fires, maybe one fire.
 And then you have something at this scale," he told Anderson Cooper.